Influence of Non-Markovian Dynamics in Thermal-Equilibrium Uncertainty-Relations: Discussion.

-{\it Discussion.}\textemdash It has been shown that the fundamental bound imposed by the Heisenberg uncertainty principle [Eq.~(\ref{equ:thermodynbound})] prevents quantum systems to relax the Gibbs state dictated by the system Hamiltonian only.
+We have shown the role of the Heisenberg uncertainty principle [Eq.~(\ref{equ:thermodynbound})] in preventing quantum systems from relaxing to the Gibbs state that is dictated by the system Hamiltonian only.
 The Gibbs state is only recovered in the classical-high $T$ limit ($\hbar \beta \rightarrow 0$).
+The implications at low-$T$ for quantum thermodynamics are crucial, such as the failure for the Onsager hypothesis, or the difficulty in defining the specific heat \cite{IHT09}, and the temperature definition \cite{FGA12}.
+Specifically, the high temperature regime defined by $\hbar \beta \rightarrow 0$, modified by an appropriate effective coupling, emerges as the main condition for the vanishing of these deviations.

+For the wide class of classical systems discussed above (for which the thermal equilibrium state exactly corresponds to the Boltzmann distribution), the dependence of thermal equilibrium state on the spectral density is clearly a pure quantum effect.
+This feature can be explored as a quantum resources, e.g., in the one-photon phase control of biochemical and biophysical systems \cite{PB12,PB13,PB13c} or in understanding the coherent extent of excitation with incoherent light in biological systems \cite{PB13,PBB17}.

-The implications at low-$T$ for quantum thermodynamics are so crucial as the failure for the Onsager hypothesis or the difficulty on the definitions of the specific heat \cite{IHT09} and the temperature definition \cite{FGA12}.
-Specifically, the high temperature regime defined by $\hbar \beta \rightarrow 0$, modified by an appropriate effective coupling, emerges as the main condition for the vanishing of those deviations.
-Although the concrete examples presented here are particular for the second order approximation of the interaction potential, the general picture provided here remains valid, albeit more involved, in non-linear cases and with non-Gaussian statistics.
-The results presented here clarify the role of non-Markovian dynamics and its relevance at thermal equilibrium, and provide physical insights into how non-Markovian interactions contribute to protecting quantum features such as entanglement.
-Moreover, they may shed light on the role of non-Markovian dynamics and their effects in the derivation of fundamental limits in areas such as quantum metrology \cite{CHP12} and quantum speed limits \cite{DL13}.
+Although the examples presented are specific to the second order approximation of the interaction potential, the general picture provided here remains valid, albeit more involved, in non-linear cases and with non-Gaussian statistics.
+The results presented here clarify the role of non-Markovian dynamics and its relevance at thermal equilibrium, and provide physical insights into how non-Markovian interactions protect quantum features such as entanglement.
+They may shed light on the role of non-Markovian dynamics in the derivation of fundamental limits in areas such as quantum metrology \cite{CHP12}, quantum speed limits \cite{DL13} and cooling of nanomechanical resonators \cite{TPE15}.

-The result also serves to evaluate other measures of quantum correlation.
-For example, the logarithmic negativity used in Ref.~\cite{HL09} to quantify the system-bath entanglement is found wanting.
-That is, it vanishes although there are still deviations from the canonical state.
-As such this measure is unable to quantify the quantum correlations and that other kind of quantum correlation witnesses, such as discord, are required.